-Tiffany served as an assistant conductor at the Tampa Metropolitan Youth Orchestras (2011-2012) and at Ithaca College (2012-2015), where she also earned her masters’ degree in conducting studying with Dr. Jeffery Meyer.
-She has also performed in master classes led by Carl St. Clair, Larry Rachleff, David Effron, Lior Shambadal, Mark Shapiro, and Victor Yampolsky.
+Previous positions include cover conductor and principal librarian at the 2016 and 2017 National Orchestral Institute, and conductor of the Young Artists' orchestra at the DC Youth Orchestra Program.
+Tiffany has also been assistant conductor at the Tampa Metropolitan Youth Orchestras (2011-2012) and at Ithaca College (2012-2015), where she earned her masters’ degree studying with Dr. Jeffery Meyer.
+She has performed in master classes led by Carl St. Clair, Alan Gilbert, Larry Rachleff, David Effron, Lior Shambadal, Mark Shapiro, Marin Alsop, and Victor Yampolsky.

 Growing up in Tampa, Florida, Tiffany began studying the violin at the age of three; as a violinist and violist, Tiffany has over fifteen years of orchestral, chamber, and solo experience.
-She has performed with the Florida Orchestra, Binghamton Philharmonic, Cayuga Chamber Orchestra, Symphoria (Syracuse), and Gadje, a gypsy rock band based in Ithaca.
-She continues to perform, collaborate, record, and experiment as much as possible as an instrumentalist.
+She has performed with the Annapolis Symphony Orchestra, Florida Orchestra, Binghamton Philharmonic, Cayuga Chamber Orchestra, Symphoria (Syracuse), and Gadje, a gypsy rock band based in Ithaca.